terraform-aviatrix-modules/terraform-aviatrix-aws-spoke/README.md

 auto_advertise_s2c_cidrs | false | Auto Advertise Spoke Site2Cloud CIDRs.
 tunnel_detection_time | 60 | The IPsec tunnel down detection time for the Spoke Gateway in seconds.
-Must be a number in the range [20-600]. tags | null | Map of tags to assign to the gateway.
+Must be a number in the range [20-600]. tags | null | Map of tags to assign to the gateway. existing_vpc_id | null | VPC ID, for using an existing VPC. subnet1_cidr | null | Subnet CIDR, for using an existing VPC.
+Required when existing_vpc_id is provided subnet2_cidr | null | Subnet CIDR, for using an existing VPC.
+Optional when existing_vpc_id is provided.
+If ha_gw is true and this is not set, ha_gw will be deployed in subnet1_cidr

 ### Outputs
 This module will return the following outputs:

 key | description
 :---|:---
-vpc | The created VPC as an object with all of it's attributes.
+vpc | The created VPC as an object with all of it's attributes (when existing_vpc_id is not set).
 This was created using the aviatrix_vpc resource. spoke_gateway | The created Aviatrix spoke gateway as an object with all of it's attributes.